lley154/hyperledger-aries-credential-verification/README.md

 ### Preparing a credential
+- Find the DID for Faber using Faber API ```/wallet/DID/public``` endpoint
-Find the corresponding schema using the Faber API ```/schemas/created``` endpoint.
+- Find the corresponding schema using the Faber API ```/schemas/created``` endpoint.
 Copy this value into a text editor for later use.

-Next, find the credential definition using the Faber API ```/credential-definitions/created``` endpoint.
+- Find the credential definition using the Faber API ```/credential-definitions/created``` endpoint.
 Copy this value into a text editor for later use.

-### Issuing a credential
+### Issuing a credential (Faber -> Alice)
 Now we are ready to issue a credential.

 Relace the following values for the curl command below and execute it in a new terminal window.